ToshioCP/Gtk4-tutorial/gfm/sec12.md

 6 }
 ~~~

-The important thing is duplicate `tv->file`.
+The important thing is to duplicate `tv->file`.
-Otherwise, if the caller free the GFile object, `tv->file` is no more guaranteed to point the GFile.
+Otherwise, if the caller frees the GFile object, `tv->file` is no more guaranteed to point the GFile.

 ## Source file of tfetextview.c

 All the source files are listed in [Section 15](sec15.md).
+You can find them under [src/tfe5](../src/tfe5) and [src/tfetextview](../tfetextview) directories.

 Up: [Readme.md](../Readme.md),  Prev: [Section 11](sec11.md), Next: [Section 13](sec13.md)